olebole/irafdoc/doc/quadred.ccdproc.rst

   previously, the bad pixel file is determined either from the task parameter or the instrument translation file.
 The bad pixel regions are read.
-If the image has been trimmed previously and the bad pixel file contains the word <tt>"untrimmed"</tt> then the bad pixel coordinates are translated to those of the trimmed image.
+If the image has been trimmed previously and the bad pixel file contains the word <span style="font-family: monospace;">"untrimmed"</span> then the bad pixel coordinates are translated to those of the trimmed image.
   </dd>
   </dl>